purescript-contrib/governance/pursuit-preregistry.md

 [Bower](https://bower.io/) and
 [Registry](https://github.com/purescript/registry).
 The PureScript package system was originally built on Bower, but Bower has been deprecated.
 The PureScript core team is working on replacement package system called Registry, but it is not ready yet.
-In this post-Bower, pre-registry era, we still need to publish packages to Pursuit.
+In this post-Bower, pre-Registry era, we still need to publish packages to Pursuit.

 These instructions provide a reasonable basic method for publishing to Pursuit in 2022.
 Most of this advice is only applicable in the year 2022 and will be obsolete after the whole Bower and Registry situation is sorted out.